 - The interest may be tax deductible.
-Regardless of how funds are used, most of the time borrowers are able to deduct the interest charged on a home equity loan, reducing the cost of borrowing.
+Depending upon how a borrower uses the loan, the mortgage interest on a home equity loan may be tax deductible, reducing the cost of borrowing.
 Consult a tax adviser to determine if you qualify.

 - Low interest rates.
 Loans secured by your home generally offer a lower interest rate than unsecured loan options.

 - Fixed rate over the term of the loan.
 Knowing the impact on cash flow each month will help you stay within your budget and make on time payments.

 - Repayment terms to meet your needs.
 Many homeowners want to pay off the borrowed amount in a short period of time.
 You can decide what monthly payment fits your budget and set a time period from 10 to 30 years to meet your budget requirements.

 - No application fees or origination fees.
 With no application fees, origination fees, or cash required at closing, this is a very cost effective alternative to other lending options.

 Having easy access to cash through your home equity can provide opportunities that you would not otherwise receive.

 - Uses home as security for the loan, giving you low interest rates

 - Loan is paid off when the home is sold or the loan term is complete

 - Funds can be used for any financial need